ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 The term Dynamic Application Security Testing, or DAST, is often seen in literature.
 However, the *meaning* of DAST has a lot of variation:

-* For some, DAST is dynamic analysis for finding vulnerabilities in web applications (see VeraCode, *[DAST TEST: Benefits of a DAST test for application securit*y](https://www.veracode.com/security/dast-test), 2020), making the term mostly equivalent to *web application scanners*.
-John Breeden II (*[9 top fuzzing tools: Finding the weirdest application error*s](https://www.csoonline.com/article/3487708/9-top-fuzzing-tools-finding-the-weirdest-application-errors.html), 2019) states this and expressly differentiates DAST from fuzzing.
+* For some, DAST is dynamic analysis for finding vulnerabilities in web applications (see VeraCode, [*DAST TEST: Benefits of a DAST test for application security*](https://www.veracode.com/security/dast-test), 2020), making the term mostly equivalent to *web application scanners*.
+John Breeden II ([*9 top fuzzing tools: Finding the weirdest application errors*](https://www.csoonline.com/article/3487708/9-top-fuzzing-tools-finding-the-weirdest-application-errors.html), 2019) states this and expressly differentiates DAST from fuzzing.

-* Thomas Scanlon (*[10 Types of Application Security Testing Tools: When and How to Use The*m](https://insights.sei.cmu.edu/sei_blog/2018/07/10-types-of-application-security-testing-tools-when-and-how-to-use-them.html), 2018) defines DAST as tools for finding security vulnerabilities where *"the tester has no prior knowledge of the system"* and that *“DAST tools employ fuzzing”*.
+* Thomas Scanlon ([*10 Types of Application Security Testing Tools: When and How to Use Them*](https://insights.sei.cmu.edu/sei_blog/2018/07/10-types-of-application-security-testing-tools-when-and-how-to-use-them.html), 2018) defines DAST as tools for finding security vulnerabilities where *"the tester has no prior knowledge of the system"* and that *“DAST tools employ fuzzing”*.
 With this definition, web application scanners and fuzzers are DAST tools.
 Similarly, Sergej Dechand (*[What is FAST*?](https://blog.code-intelligence.com/what-is-fast), 2020) includes web application scanners and fuzzers under “DAST”.

 In this course we have intentionally used more specific terms instead of DAST, in the hopes of making things clearer.
 The point, regardless of the terminology, is to use approaches (including tools) to find and fix vulnerabilities before the attackers exploit them.